Trusted WordPress tutorials, when you need them most.

 If your ticket gains enough interest, someone can develop and submit a patch for it.
 The lead developer can then review this patch, which can be accepted.

-Once a patch is accepted, either a lead developer or another person with permission can ‘commit’ the change, and it will be added to the core during the next update cycle.
+Once a patch is accepted, either a lead developer or another user with permission can ‘commit’ the change, and it will be added to the core during the next update cycle.

 Depending on the nature of your suggestion, it can take days, weeks, months, and sometimes even years to become a part of the core.

 Despite the sometimes long wait, submitting feature requests is worth the effort.
-Because of requests like these, WordPress has grown from software that only supported blogs to the CMS that it is today.
+Because of requests like these, WordPress has grown from software that only supported blogs to the content management system (CMS) that it is today.

 Method 2: Adding a New WordPress Feature Suggestion Using GitHub